zdravkov/kendo-docs/tutorials/asp.net/saleshub/order-page/kendo-saleshub-creating-and-editing-orders.md

     @Html.Kendo().TabStrip().Name("detailLinesTabStrip").Deferred()

-Normally the `Name()` function call will tell the extensions to generate an HTML element with an **id** as that, but we can also use it to tell the extensions to use an existing element element on the page.
-In our case we point it to the **detailLinesTabStrip** div that we declared just above.
+Normally the `Name()` function call will tell the extensions to generate an HTML element with an `id` as that, but we can also use it to tell the extensions to use an existing element element on the page.
+In our case we point it to the `detailLinesTabStrip` div that we declared just above.

-### Setting up the Order details grid
+## Set up the Order details grid

 Order details represent the line items for each Order.
 The total amount/weight of all of the Order details for an Order should be equal to the Contract weight/amount of an Order.
 The Order details grid allows a user to create/edit Order details using the "PopUp" editor